Five Colombian soldiers killed in blast

 The army called the actions cowardly, saying the ELN "employed unconventional methods and means of war, prohibited by international human rights, which puts at risk the lives of our troops and our community who transit that area."

-The Colombian army passed along its condolences to the family members and friends "of our brave men who were murdered, who gave their lives for their duty."
+The army passed along its condolences to the family members and friends "of our brave men who were murdered, who gave their lives for their duty."

-Colombian President Juan Manuel Santos repudiated the attack on his Twitter account and said those responsible would be held accountable.
+President Juan Manuel Santos repudiated the attack on his Twitter account and said those responsible would be held accountable.

 Last month, ELN took credit for two bombings at police outposts.